webpro/reveal-md/README.md

 reveal-md slides.md --scripts script.js,another-script.js
 ```

-Don't use absolute paths, files should be in adjacent or descending folders.
+- Don't use absolute file paths, files should be in adjacent or descending folders.
+- Absolute URL's are allowed.

 ### Custom CSS